Biting Mites or WHAT????

 - The CDC has set up an e-mail address for people to ask questions, because of the volume of calls following the reports that aired on KENS 5 in May.
 That e-mail address is [email protected]

 Research is needed to identify this parasite and find ways to control it.

 - If you are a sufferer, please contact Randy Wymore of Oklahoma State University.
 He is doing research for Morgellons sufferers.

-- Itching skin and biting sensations resulting in bite marks and rashes.
+- Itching skin and biting sensations result in bite marks and rashes.

 - Black specks, granules, fibers, hair, lint balls, lint coming out of your skin, burning, stinging, biting, crawling, iridescent crystals, microscopic hairs, wormlike creatures, hair-like creatures (the size of an eyelash to several inches long, and colors ranging from transparent to shiny black), bloody and/salt-like granules and threads, emerging from your skin.

 - Intestinal discomfort begins or slight anal discomfort

 - Straight red lines (track marks) just under the skin are sometimes seen.
 A "crawling" sensation is repeatedly felt on the skin and scalp